BenjaminLevain/wikimedia/README.md

     * Last is the location where you want to save your parquet data
   * Exemple:
     * `python loading_data_wikimedia.py '2022-01-01 00:00:00' '2023-01-01 00:00:00' '/Users/benjaminlevain/Documents/results'`

 * analytics_function.py
-  * It contains several functions to answer the businnes question asked
+  * It contains several functions to answer the business questions asked
   * Each function enables to answer each questions but I would have also could splitting into single tasks functions and apply several function to answer one questions.
+  * I put in a string in the code the philosophy of each functions
+  * The time granularity chose was the day but it is debatable. for instance for question 2 , it not idiot to take the week to don't have drop or spike sensitive to the day of the week